 See About the NCEP Global Vessel Icing Guidance to find out the differences between the new and old versions of this product.

 GFS Vessel Icing Forecast Animations

 Table 1.
 Animation selection table.
 Each animation has 57 frames with forecasts from 00- through 168-h at 3 hour intervals.
-The animation has a size of about 1 Mb and takes about 6 minutes to download with a 28.8 K modem.
+The animation has a size of about 1 Mb.

 Individual Vessel Icing Forecasts for Global and Regional Areas

 Table 2.
 Individual forecast selection table.
 Within each depiction column are the numbers 00, 06, 12, and 18; these are the model run times for the projection hour.